tuirgin/blog/content/post/20161003-bread-mash_starter.md

 ## Mash {#mash}

 This will make well over 300g more than is required for the starter.
-Adjust measurements as needed, however may be difficult to work with smaller quantities.
+Adjust measurements as needed, however it may be difficult to work with smaller quantities.

 ### Ingredients {#ingredients}